 There is no small business in Maryland that has been identified to incur substantial economic impact as a result of the proposed action.
-The 2014 OTC model rule, and consequently, this proposed action, are based upon CARB 2009 amendments which have resulted in consumer products able to meet the new standards being readily available in the marketplace.
+The 2010 and 2014 OTC Model Rules, and consequently, this proposed regulatory action, are based upon CARB 2006 and 2009 rules, which have resulted in consumer products able to meet the new standards being readily available in the marketplace.
 Small businesses in California that sell, supply, offer for sale, or manufacture consumer products have incurred minimum cost to meet the new VOC standards.